 Pain and suffering refers to the physical and emotional distress faced as a result of an accident.
 The more severe the type of suffering endured, the more likely the courts are to award some form of compensation for it.
 For instance, if a person is diagnosed with Post-Traumatic Stress Disorder as a result of a severe accident, or if a rape victim is forced to a see a medical professional to correct sexual dysfunction after the attack, the pain and suffering is obvious.
 Embarrassment is a little less severe, in most estimations.

-Nevertheless, your embarrassment, injuries, and emotional distress are worth a lot to you, and you should be compensated for being put through such agony.
+Nevertheless, your embarrassment, injuries, emotional distress, and enjoyment of life are worth a lot to you, and you should be compensated for being put through such agony.
 The courts agree, especially when it is a case of intentional negligence or gross negligence.
 When the defendant has acted in such a way that makes it clear that person or entity intentionally looked the other way, refusing to take action to prevent someone from suffering, the courts are far more likely to penalize them.

 A slip and fall in a public space.